This is a Brighton and Hove sovereign role and is on a fixed term of 24 months.

 Interviews will be conducted on the 8th and 10th of September 2020.

 Given the current Covid-19 Pandemic special arrangements will be made with respect to Interviews ensuring a safe interview process and equality of access for all participants.

-Brighton and Hove City Council is seeking a Procurement Manager to support the Health and Social Care Category of the Corporate Procurement Team.
-We are seeking a self-motivated, reliable and hardworking individual who is passionate about making a positive difference in the public service.
+Brighton and Hove City Council is seeking a Procurement Specialist to support the Health and Social Care Category of the Corporate Procurement Team.
+The position is an entry level role into a Career in Procurement.
+Whilst experience in Procurement and or Health & Social Care Purchasing would be advantageous, specific experience is not essential.
+Fundamentally, we are seeking a self-motivated, reliable and hardworking individual who is passionate about making a positive difference in the public service.

 The successful candidate will be organised, have excellent communication and persuasion skills, be a good problem-solver and will focus on delivery.
-They will also have extensive knowledge of Strategic Procurement Processes and providing procurement support.
+It is also expected that the successful applicant will have an understanding of financial information and budgeting.

 In this role you will be primarily supporting the Social Care directorates at Brighton and Hove City Council, including; Adult Social Care, Public Health, Families, Children and Learning, and Communities.
 It is also an expectation of the role that you may be asked to support the other Council directorates depending on demand.

 Working in the Procurement at Brighton brings with it a range of benefits that people in our small team enjoy, including working with;

 - a diverse, gender-balanced and truly international group.
 Our staff come from all over the world, including the UK, South Africa, Australia, Italy and Ireland.